nklabs/matlib/README.md

 #### Convert between signed fixed point formats

-elem_snorm provdes the correct shifting, sign or zero extension and truncation necessary to convert elements of a matrix from one fixed point format into another.
+elem_snorm provides the correct shifting, sign or zero extension and truncation necessary to convert elements of a matrix from one fixed point format into another.
 Note that elem_snorm uses simple truncation: it rounds numbers towards 0 when losing precision.